gyk4j/moszolo/README.md

 > updates and perhaps plenty of security vulnerabilities ever since
 > [support ended on October 13, 2020][support-end].
 >
-> There is a safer yet free alternative available (see recommendations).
+> There are safer free alternatives available (see recommendations).

 # Use Case